DotPodcast/dotpodcast/content/pages/requesting-content.md

 }
 ```

 The `sub` value must be set to the `subscriber_hash` that was originally sent to the encryption endpoint.
-The `content_id` must point to the ID of the episode as set out in the JSON Feed item.
+The `content_id` must point to the ID of the episode as set out in the feed item.

 It is then HS256-encrypted with the `subscriber_secret` retrieved when obtaining the download token, and appended to a GET request, like so: